LouisDeMilleville/ChatGPTToAPI/README.md

 Once you verified everything works perfectly, you can run it on the background to avoid rendering chromium and save ressources.

-Install xvfb to be able to run a headless chromium without the headless mode (OpenAI can detect that you're using a headless browser and block the follow tries so we use this to avoid being detected).
+Install xvfb to be able to run a headless chromium without the headless mode (OpenAI can detect that you're using a headless browser and block connections to ChatGPT so we use this to avoid being detected).

 > sudo apt-get install xvfb